Tired-Fox/TEDDecor/README.md

 ### CLI Testing Tool

 This library also includes a CLI tool to run your tests, `TEDTest`.
 By default, it will search your current directory recursively for python files that have classes that inherit from `Test` or methods decorated by `test`.
-It adds them to a `TestSuite` with the name of your current directory and runs them outputing the results to the terminal.
+Each file is concidered a test suite and the test classes and cases contained within it are added to a suite.
+It then adds teh suites to a `RunResult` with the name of your current directory and runs them.
+This outputs the results to the terminal.
 Check out `TEDTest -h` for extra options and customization for the CLI tool.

 <p align="center">
   <img src="images/TED_example_5.png" alt="Example Test Results">